OctogonGuy/cmsc313_hw8/README.md

 ### C++

 When using the C++ library, the user must create a matrix object using the `Matrix` class.
 The constructor takes two arguments: the number of rows and the number of columns.
-You then use the equals operator to assign values to the elements of the matrix:
+The user would then use the equals operator to assign values of the entries of the matrix to a 2D array that represents these values:

 ```
 Matrix A(2, 2);